Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 AI Vibed Coded Nodes for Comfy UI

 <strong><h2>Absynth Film Look Creator v1.0 - A ComfyUI Node</h2></strong>
-Crafting a cinematic aesthetic for your digital art.
+<strong>Crafting a cinematic aesthetic for your digital art!</strong>

 The Absynth Film Look Creator is a custom ComfyUI & fully AI Vibe Coded Node, to elevate your digital renders with professional-grade cinematic qualities.
 This tool provides a comprehensive suite of controls for film emulation and atmospheric enhancement, allowing you to move beyond simple filters and achieve a truly distinctive visual style.
 Inspired by the rich, imperfect character of analog film and classic cinematography, it offers precise control over every aspect of your image's look and feel.